Advanced Radiation Panel design for applications in National Security and Food Safety: Neutron sensitivity enhancement

 \section{Neutron sensitivity enhancement}

-Although scintillator detectors have sensitivity to fast neutrons, it is difficult to distinguish a neutron event from ordinary ionization radiation.
-In addition, plastic scintillator has very little sensitivity to thermal neutrons.
-The extruded plastic scintillator technology that has been developed at Fermilab can be extended to produce a neutron sensitive plastic and, if there is an argument for including neutron detection capability, a second panel could be added to our system to include this function.
+Although scintillator detectors have sensitivity to fast neutrons, it is difficult to distinguish a neutron event from ordinary ionizing radiation.
+In addition, conventional plastic scintillator has limited capability to distinguish a neutron interaction from ionizing radiation.
+The extruded plastic scintillator technology that has been developed at Fermilab can be extended to produce a neutron sensitive plastic and, if there is an argument for including neutron detection capability such as to aid detection of weapons grade plutonium, a second detector could be added to our system to include this function~\cite{Neutron_TN,bross2005method,bross2006method}.

-An extruded scintillator that is only sensitive to thermal neutrons, based on our existing technology, could be developed and put into the field.
-This would be of particular benefit in aiding in the detection of weapons-grade plutonium (WGPu).
-The basic idea is to prepare polystyrene-based scintillator with $^6$LiF nano-particles and detect neutrons via the process: n + $^6$Li $\rightarrow$ $^7$Li$^*$ $\rightarrow$ $^4$He + $^3$H + 4.79 MeV.
-The daughter particles in the reaction ( $\alpha$ + triton) deposit all their energy in a very thin layer ($\simeq 50~\mu$m).
+An extruded scintillator that is only sensitive to thermal neutrons is based on the concept shown in Figure~\ref{fig:NSS} and uses the following reaction:

+The neutron-sensitive scintillator layer shown in Figure~\ref{fig:NSS} is made by introducing $^6$LiF nano-particles into a conventional polystyrene-based scintillator during the extrusion process.
+The daughter particles in the reaction (alpha + triton) deposit all their energy in a very thin layer ($\simeq 50~\mu$m).
 In this way, a thin active layer can efficiently detect neutrons, where gammas and minimum ionizing particles would deposit very little energy and their signal would fall below threshold.
-The thin layer would be coupled to a non-scintillating plate which would wavelength shift the light from the neutron detection reaction.
-This light would be trapped in this plate and the light would be readout as described above.
-Our extrusion process lends itself in a very natural way to producing the needed plates.
+The thin layer would be co-extruded onto undoped polystyrene which acts as a light collector bringing the light to a WSF for readout as described above.
+In addition, an outer reflector cladding could be added to improve the light yield.
+Our extrusion process lends itself in a very natural way to producing this detector.